Can Cats Recognise Their Names

 Furthermore, name recognition can also enhance communication between cats and their owners.
 By responding to their name, cats can communicate needs or wants without having to meow excessively or engage in undesirable behaviours.

-Moreover, studies have shown that using positive reinforcement techniques such as calling a cat’s name cats live before giving them treats or praise can increase their confidence and trust in their owners.
+Moreover, studies have shown that using positive reinforcement techniques such as calling a cat’s name before giving them treats or praise can increase their confidence and trust in their owners.

 In addition, name recognition can also be important in emergency situations.
 If a cat is lost or in danger, being able to respond to their name can increase the chances of being found and returned to safety.